<?xml version="1.0" encoding="UTF-8"?>

 &lt;/blockquote&gt;

-<guid isPermaLink="false">http://bruun.co/2013/04/29/on-the-hypocritical-nature-of-self-entitled-entrepreneurship</guid>
+<guid isPermaLink="false">https://bruun.co/2019/06/12/better-by-default</guid>

 </item>